nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-document-layouts.md

   {{#> callout type='tip' }}
   It automatically creates the nuxeo-contract-create-layout.html file, scaffolding
     - The title and description fields
-    - Every custom property linked to the document type
+    - Every custom schema property linked to the document type
   {{/callout}}
 4. In the catalog properties on the left, select **File > content:blob > view** and drag'n'drop the element in the main view.
 5. Click on Save.